 - It has personal, emotional significance.

-These 3 reasons ladder up to 1 thing – the effect your environment has on you.
-Your environment and you have an interlinked inside-out, outside-in relationship.
-Inside-out, meaning who you are as a person manifests itself in how your room/home looks like.
-Outside-in, because how your room/home looks like affects the way you think and feel.
+These 3 reasons ladder up to 1 thing — the effect your environment has on you.
+Your environment deeply affects who you are, and vice versa.
+Who you are as a person shows in terms of how your room/home looks.
+How your room/home looks like affects the way you think and feel.
 Both reinforce each other.
 Change one thing, and the other will change as a result.

-Decluttering your home also means a) purging of junk which you don’t need b) stuff is kept in its rightful places c) you have an easier time finding things you need.
+Decluttering your home also means a) purging of junk which you don’t need, b) stuff is kept in its rightful places, and c) you have an easier time finding things you need.
 This goes a long way in helping you be more productive!

 Decluttering My Home